ianbar20/solace-candidate-assignment-main-ian-b/DISCUSSION.md

 I would add more accessibility features such as ensuring proper color contrast on all text.

+Pagination is likely necessary as the number of advocates grows, but this could also be hidden into an infinite scroll design.

 I don't love how the app looks with just tailwind, I would likely use a more aesthetically pleasing component library such as Joy UI.

 The phone column is likely not necessary in the table, as it's unlikely a patient cares about a phone number until they've selected an advocate based on other criteria. therefore it could probably just be displayed in the detail modal.
 I would double check the business requirements of this table before taking away the phone number.
 If we do want to show the phone column, I left it wide enough to fit up to 14 digits with country codes.
 Rare case, but some international phone numbers are longer.